Nitrokey/nitrokey-documentation/pro/linux/hard-disk-encryption.md

 $ fusermount -u ~/cryptdir
 ```

-## Storage Encryption on Linux with ECryptFS and Nitrokey Pro 2
+## Storage Encryption on Linux with ECryptFS

 [eCryptfs](https://www.ecryptfs.org/) is a file based transparent encryption file system for Linux which can be used with Nitrokey through a PKCS#11 driver.